 Summer and fall 2018: Weigh in on priorities and themes.

-Fall 2018: Advisory committee makes recommendations to Metro leaders.
+Late 2018: Stakeholder table makes recommendations to Metro leaders.

-Winter and spring 2019: Community input helps shape project list.
+Winter and spring 2019: Community and stakeholder input helps shape project list.

 November 2019: Voters could consider potential parks and nature bond.